 Turtles

-With this example, we see iterators can be implemented within the object.
+With this example, you can see iterators can be implemented within the object.
 Iterables can be powerful properties for objects that provide ease of use while handling certain situations and help us avoid writing long path names.

 Loops like for...of